Nuclear renaissance: History

-In the 2009 World Energy Outlook, the International Energy Agency stated that:
+In the same year's World Energy Outlook, the International Energy Agency stated that:

 A nuclear renaissance is possible but cannot occur overnight.
 Nuclear projects face significant hurdles, including extended construction periods and related risks, long licensing processes and manpower shortages, plus long‐standing issues related to waste disposal, proliferation and local opposition.
 The financing of new nuclear power plants, especially in liberalized markets, has always been difficult and the financial crisis seems almost certain to have made it even more so.
 The huge capital requirements, combined with risks of cost overruns and regulatory uncertainties, make investors and lenders very cautious, even when demand growth is robust.

-The World Nuclear Association reported that nuclear electricity generation in 2012 was at its lowest level since 1999.